Roommate Etiquette 101 with West Texas A&M University

 Learn How to Live with Your Roomate in College

-You’re heading off to college..and moving away from home for the first time.
-Yay!
+You’re heading off to college and moving away from home for the first time.
 But now you have to get to know your new roommate.
-We have some tips on how to share that space, peacefully.
-For many of us, it was traumatic enough to have to share our bedroom with siblings.
+We have some tips on how to share that space peacefully.
+For many of us, it was traumatic enough to share our bedroom with siblings.
 And now you’re telling me that as a young adult, I have to share a room with a total stranger?!
 What?!
-Time for Roommate Etiquette 101!
-If you set basic rules from Day 1, such as noise levels, cleaning, company/guests, sleep/study schedules, borrowing items, and food ownership, you’re more likely to deal with issues the minute they surface.
-Stay tuned to learn more from the Pro’s at West Texas A&M University.
+Time for roommate etiquette 101!
+If you set basic rules from day one, such as noise levels, cleaning, company/guests, sleep/study schedules, borrowing items, and food ownership, you’re more likely to deal with issues the minute they surface.
+Stay tuned to learn more from the pro’s at West Texas A&M University.

 We get it—life can get messy.
 Responsibilities, career moves, family situations, and more can get in the way of focusing on our mental health.
 Sometimes it feels like we just don’t have enough time to take care of ourselves.
 Here are five ways to get to pick yourself up by the bootstraps when you’re feeling stuck.